 measure the resistance of the fuel injector across its two male spade terminals with the multimeter test leads (see the illustration in the image viewer).

 Write down the resistance value that your multimeter records for the specific fuel injector you're testing.
 The illustration above will help you identify the cylinder # the fuel injector belongs to.

 Repeat steps 1 through 3 on the remaining fuel injectors.

 NOTE: The Isuzu fuel injector factory manual resistance specification is: 11.8 to 12.6 Ohms.

 Let's find out what your specific multimeter test results mean:

 CASE 1: All fuel injectors registered the same resistance values.
-This confirms that the fuel injector your are testing is OK.
+This confirms that the fuel injector you're testing is OK.

-Here's why: If any one of the fuel injectors were bad, you're multimeter would've registered a completely and totally different resistance value (for that fuel injector).
-Since your resistance (Ohms) value were the same for all... this is an indication that the fuel injectors do not have an internal electrical fault.
+Here's why: If any one of the fuel injectors were bad, your multimeter would've registered a completely and totally different resistance value (for that fuel injector).
+Since your resistance (Ohms) value were the same for all, this is an indication that the fuel injectors do not have an internal electrical fault.